 The Group currently finances its operations through shareholders' funds.
 Short term cash funds are invested, if appropriate, in short-term interest-bearing bank deposits.
-There were no short-term interest-bearing bank deposits at 31 May 2021 or 31 May 2020.
+There were no short-term interest-bearing bank deposits at 31 May 2022 or 31 May 2021 and no sensitivity analysis has been performed.
 The Group did not enter into any hedging transactions with respect to interest rate risk.